NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 `colocatedComputes=false` may be useful for placing MDTs on NNF nodes without an OST (within the same file system).

-The `count` fields may be useful when creating a persistent file system since the job with the `create_persistent` directive may only have a single compute node.
+The `count` field may be useful when creating a persistent file system since the job with the `create_persistent` directive may only have a single compute node.

 In general, `scale` gives a simple way for users to get a filesystem that has performance consistent with their job size. `count` is useful for times when a user wants full control of the file system layout.